vBaiCai/python-pesq/README.md

 # PyPESQ
 Pypesq is a python wrapper for the PESQ score calculation C routine.
-It's only can be used in evaluation purpose.
+It only can be used in evaluation purpose.

 ## INSTALL
 ```